Amazon warehouse workers overwhelmingly rejected a union. Now they may vote again - Up News Info

 Article content

 The labor official’s recommendation in support of a new election focused on problems with the collection box, a person familiar with the matter said.
-Reuters has not seen a copy of the recommendation.
+Reuters has not seen a copy of the recommendation, which a labor board official said may be released Tuesday.

 Amazon said it planned to appeal.